Western world: Economic definition

-Views on torn countries

-According to Samuel P. Huntington, some countries are torn on whether they are Western or not, with typically the national leadership pushing for Westernization, while historical, cultural and traditional forces remain largely non-Western.
-These include Turkey, whose political leadership has since the 1920s tried to Westernize the predominantly Muslim country with only 3% of its territory within Europe.
-It is his chief example of a "torn country" that is attempting to join Western civilization.
-The country's elite started the Westernization efforts, beginning with Mustafa Kemal Atatürk, who took power as the first president of the modern Turkish nation-state in 1923, imposed western institutions and dress, removed the Arabic alphabet and embraced the Latin alphabet.
-It joined NATO and since the 1960s has been seeking to join the European Union with very slow progress.

 Other views

 A series of scholars of civilization, including Arnold J. Toynbee, Alfred Kroeber and Carroll Quigley have identified and analyzed "Western civilization" as one of the civilizations that have historically existed and still exist today.
 Toynbee entered into quite an expansive mode, including as candidates those countries or cultures who became so heavily influenced by the West as to adopt these borrowings into their very self-identity.
 Carried to its limit, this would in practice include almost everyone within the West, in one way or another.
 In particular, Toynbee refers to the intelligentsia formed among the educated elite of countries impacted by the European expansion of centuries past.
 While often pointedly nationalist, these cultural and political leaders interacted within the West to such an extent as to change both themselves and the West.

 The theologian and paleontologist Pierre Teilhard de Chardin conceived of the West as the set of civilizations descended from the Nile Valley Civilization of Egypt.

-Palestinian-American literary critic Edward Said uses the term "Occident" in his discussion of Orientalism.
-According to his binary, the West, or Occident, created a romanticized vision of the East, or Orient, to justify colonial and imperialist intentions.
-This Occident-Orient binary focuses on the Western vision of the East instead of any truths about the East.
-His theories are rooted in Hegel's master-slave dialectic: The Occident would not exist without the Orient and vice versa.
-Further, Western writers created this irrational, feminine, weak "Other" to contrast with the rational, masculine, strong West because of a need to create a difference between the two that would justify imperialist ambitions, according to the Said-influenced Indian-American theorist Homi K. Bhabha.
+The idea of "the West" over the course of time has evolved from a directional concept to a sociopolitical concept, and has been temporalized and rendered as a concept of the future bestowed with notions of progress and modernity.